utkarshminhas/music_genre_classification/readme.md

         - save best model, checkpoint
     - evaluation metrics,
         - rough measure of metrics on test set
-- FILE 8
+- FILE 6
     - make 2 functions
         - one to run inference on a song
             - since songs are > 30s, chunk them, run inference separately and parallely, if possible(maybe use batch processing and pipeline???)
             - select output by mode (most frequently predicted genre throughout chunks), sort of like ensemble learning
-        - one to run inferencr
+        - one to run inference on a said playlist ??? (optional)
-- FILE 9
+- FILE 7
     - extend and API for function number 1 in FILE 8

 # what about baseline mode using GTZAN?